jpmontez/parsec-ec2/README.md

 ```

 ### stop
-The `stop` command stops a Parsec EC2 instance created using the start command.
+The `stop` command stops a Parsec EC2 instance created using the `start` command.
 Under the hood this command runs
 `terraform destroy`, with removes all AWS resources that are identified for creation in the terraform template.

-This command depends on session information that is created by the start command and stored in `$HOME/.parsec-ec2/currentSession.json`,
+This command depends on session information that is created by the `start` command and stored in `$HOME/.parsec-ec2/currentSession.json`,
-so if this has been manually modified or removed after running the start command, the stop command will not execute.
+so if this has been manually modified or removed after running the `start` command, the `stop` command will not execute.
 In
 this situation it is still possible to manually run `terraform destroy` in the `$HOME/.parsec-ec2` directory.
+You will
+receive prompts for variable values, but these can all be left blank with the exception of the region variable, which
+can be set to the region the instances were started in.

 Example: